dlazerka/gae-jersey-oauth2/README.md

 Resources annotated with `@PermitAll` do not even check authentication, so resources annotated with it will not get any `SecurityContext` even if user is authenticated.
 See `Role.OPTIONAL`.

+# Customize
+You can swap pretty much anything with your own implementation:
+* `OauthModule` is optional, feel free to use your own.
+* `AuthFilterFactory` can be customized by providing your own implementation to Jersey parameters.
+* `AuthFilter` can be customized by binding your own implementation in Guice module:
+`bind(AuthFilter.class).to(MyAuthFilter.class);`.
+* You can add other providers by adding your own `TokenVerifier`s using Guice Multibindings (see example `OauthModule`).